bingeli1212/nitrile-preview/doc/DOC-diagram.md

   before that.
 This operations allows you to figure out where an existing point will land as if you were folding a paper along an existing line that is traveled between the last two points.

++ [dot:0.2]

+  This is to place a circle centered at the last position with a given radius of 0.2.
+The last point is not changed.

 # The shape-operation